 What states have retirees hurt by the GPO and WEP?

 In addition to Massachusetts, there are 26 states that have public retirees and employees who could be hurt by either the GPO/WEP.
 Like the Commonwealth, the first 6 states, listed below, have almost all or a large majority of their employees not contributing to Social Security, and, therefore, potentially affected by these laws as retirees.
 The remaining 20 states are ranked in terms of the percent of employees who may be impacted (66-16%).
 They are: California, Colorado, Illinois, Louisiana, Ohio, Texas, Florida, New York, Nevada, Connecticut, Kentucky, Minnesota, Georgia, Missouri, Michigan, Tennessee, Wisconsin, Washington, Indiana, Pennsylvania, Alaska, Maine, Hawaii, Montana, New Mexico and New Hampshire.
+All told, more than 2 million retirees are now harmed by the WEP, with another 750,000 impacted by the GPO law.

 What can I do to help?